 Can I upgrade between versions of RDO?

-We plan to enable RDO users to upgrade between consecutive OpenStack versions (from Grizzly to Havana, for instance).
+We plan to enable RDO users to upgrade between consecutive OpenStack versions (from Icehouse to Juno, for instance).
 The RDO project will strive to release updated OpenStack versions as soon as possible following upstream releases, on the order of hours to a few days.